JulianeGampe/language-school/README.md

 - __Messages__

     - Messages are displayed at the top of the screen to notify the student about the outcome of their actions (i.e. adding an item to the shopping bag, updating the profile).
     - The same applies to the admin.
-The admin will also be notified when the have added, edited or deleted a course.
+The admin will also be notified when they have added, edited or deleted a course.
     - This way the student/admin will know when they have changed content.

 ![Messages Example One](documentation/screenshots/messageone.png)